-- 75.71.
-Associate Prosecutors will be required to abide by the Code of Conduct of CILEx for the time being in force.
+- 77. Associate Prosecutors will be required to abide by the Code of Conduct of CILEx for the time being in force.
 They will also be bound by the Director's Instructions to Associate Prosecutors, Guidance to Chief Crown Prosecutors Concerning Deployment and Supervision and the Statement of Ethical Principles for the Public Prosecutor.
-They should also have regard to the CPS Code of Conduct and the CPS National Standards of Advocacy. - 76.72.
-Where a complaint is made or an issue is brought to the attention of CILEx regarding the conduct of a Associate Prosecutor that matter will be dealt with in accordance with the IPS misconduct rules. - 77.73.
+They should also have regard to the CPS Code of Conduct and the CPS National Standards of Advocacy. - 78.
+Where a complaint is made or an issue is brought to the attention of CILEx regarding the conduct of a Associate Prosecutor that matter will be dealt with in accordance with the IPS misconduct rules. - 79.
 Where a Finding, Order or Decision is made against an Associate Prosecutor under the misconduct rules, that Finding, Order or Decision will be referred to the Admissions and Licensing Committee.
 The Admissions and Licensing Committee will decide whether the Associate Prosecutor remains a fit and proper person to hold a Level 1 or 2 Certificate.
-The Admissions and Licensing Committee must give reasons for its decision. - 78.74.
-Rule 77.73 shall not apply where an Order is made by the Disciplinary Tribunal or Appeals Panel excluding a Associate Prosecutor from membership of CILEx.
-Rule 79.75 shall apply in such a case. - 79.75.
-Where an Order has been made excluding an Associate Prosecutor from membership of CILEx the Associate Prosecutor shall cease to be eligible to exercise the rights of audience or litigation awarded under their Level 1 or Level 2 certificate. - 80.76.
-Where the Admissions and Licensing Committee decides that the Associate Prosecutor is no longer a fit and proper person to hold a Level 1 or 2 Certificate, he must return his Certificate(s) to CILEx within 28 days of him being notified of the decision.
-Failure to do so will constitute a disciplinary offence.
-The Associate Prosecutor may not exercise any advocacy and litigation rights granted to him under his Certificate after he has been notified of the decision.
+The Admissions and Licensing Committee must give reasons for its decision.